 It comes with some nice standard features like the Dual Compound Callaway grip that just has a Chevron on it so it offers a really nice feel.
 Stock it is 45.5″ so nothing too long, but maybe just a touch longer than necessary.
 The headcover is really nice with the addition of the slotted handle for easy removal and a nice long sock to protect the shaft.

-If you like the composite feel of past generation Callaway drivers but want one that is fully adjustable, check out the RAZR Fit driver.
+If you like the composite feel of past generation Callaway drivers but want one that is fully adjustable, check out the RAZR Fit or the RAZR FIT Xtreme driver.
 If you are new to Callaway drivers, be prepared to enjoy some really long bombs.
 The sound and feel are unique, but so good.
 I might just have a Callaway driver back in my bag for the rest of 2012.

 For more information: www.callawaygolf.com